 Understand concerns and objectives.

-Increase stakeholder understanding of the Integrated Resource Plan process, key assumptions and the challenges facing Vectren and the electric utility industry.
+Increase stakeholder understanding of the Integrated Resource Plan process, key assumptions and the challenges we face.

 Provide a forum for relevant, timely stakeholder feedback at key points in the Integrated Resource Plan process to inform Vectren's decision making

 Vectren held three public advisory meetings or workshops with interested parties (stakeholders) during the development and analysis of the 2016 Integrated Resource Plan.
 The advisory meetings have informed stakeholders about Vectren's resource planning process, assumptions, and modeling methods as well as provide input from stakeholders to Vectren regarding these topics.
 The first meeting was held on April 7, 2016, and the second meeting was held on July 22, 2016.
 Additionally, Vectren held an IRP webinar information session on its 2016 IRP DSM modeling assumptions on October 14, 2016.
 Finally, on November 29, 2016 Vectren held the final meeting to discuss the preferred resource plan.